Will Smith eating spaghetti test: Use as a benchmark

 The prompt became a benchmark for evaluating the realism and coherence of AI-generated videos.
 As large language models advanced, developers and other users use the test to identify improvements.
 In May 2025, Google's Veo 3, an AI video generation tool, produced a rendition of the test that showcased significant enhancements in facial accuracy, motion fluidity, and audio synchronization.
 Despite the improvements, viewers observed minor inconsistencies, such as unusually crunchy sound effects accompanying the spaghetti consumption.
+A version created with Veo 3.1 in October 2025 was noted by Business Insider for being more realistic.
+In February 2026, Forbes stated that Seedance 2.0 had passed the test through its response to the prompt.